 You will be informed of the outcome of your application via email.

-We will be informed of the institutions decision.
+We will be informed of the institution's decision - this is usually done within 3-4 weeks following submission of your nomination.
 If you are accepted, they will email you further instructions to complete their application process (which varies depending on the institution).
 If your application is rejected, we will let you know and provide the reason for the rejection.

 Once you are officially accepted, you will be invited to complete some paperwork and attend a pre-departure event.